dynatrace-oss-contrib/opentelemetry-collector-contrib/exporter/dynatraceexporter/README.md

 All configurations are optional, but if an `endpoint` other than the OneAgent metric ingestion endpoint is specified then an `api_token` is required.
 To see all available options, see [Advanced Configuration](#advanced-configuration) below.

-> When using this exporter, it is strongly RECOMMENDED to configure your SDKs to export metrics
+> When using this exporter, it is strongly RECOMMENDED to configure the OpenTelemetry SDKs to export metrics
 > with DELTA temporality.
 When receiving metrics with CUMULATIVE temporality, this exporter
 > will perform CUMULATIVE to DELTA conversion.
 In a multiple-instance deployment of the
-> OpenTelemetry Collector, this conversion can produce inconsistent data.
+> OpenTelemetry Collector, this conversion can produce inconsistent data unless it can be
+> guaranteed that metrics from the same source are processed by the same collector instance.

 ### Running alongside Dynatrace OneAgent (preferred)